Tower at PNC Plaza: Double-skin façade

 Heintges provided curtain wall and building envelope consulting services for the project.
 The Tower features the country's only fully automated double-skin façade that is a part of a solar assisted natural ventilation system.
 Nearly 250,000 ft2 of façade encloses more than 90% of the building.
 The façade is a window system with laminated glass on the exterior and an insulated glazing unit on the interior with a 30" gap in between them, the cavity provides insulation and helps regulate interior building temperature.

 Fresh air enters the cavity through small, automatically programmed, vertical windows called "poppers" on the exterior façade.
 The interior façade features automated louvers called "floppers" for natural ventilation, there is added individual control features to enhance employee comfort.
 Employees can open wood-framed sliding glass doors that are part of the interior skin and step out onto the "porch" for fresh air.

 The double-skin façade reduces heating and cooling as well as humidifying and de-humidifying energy loads with great reductions in the spring and fall months when the building achieves close to net-zero performance.
 However, The Tower does have built in temperature and humidity controls to enhance and maintain human comfort year round.
 Buro Happold analysis shows that these controls still allow for natural ventilation for approximately 42% of working hours.

 Solar Chimney

-The Tower features the largest solar chimney in a modern US building office, it is a 5,000 ft2 glass box andlged southwards toward the sun with two vertical shafts within the building.
+The Tower features the largest solar chimney in a modern US building office, it is a 5,000 ft2 glass box angled southwards toward the sun with two vertical shafts within the building.

 Prior to constructing the solar chimney, Buro Happold design engineers erected a mockup solar chimney cap on a nearby PNC building rooftop to estimate how much thermal energy the chimney could store.
-Then, a larger mockup was built to test how the solar chimney work work with a double-skin façade and natural ventilation system.
+Then, a larger mockup was built to test how the solar chimney would work with a double-skin façade and natural ventilation system.

 The chimney works in tandem with the double-skin façade where fresh air is drawn in through the exterior façade into the void space, naturally warms, rises, and exits at the roof skylight without using fan energy.
 On colder days, the skylight box preheats air before drawing it into the building.